 This is the sixth in a series called “Get Outside!” about field trips and teaching environmental history outside the classroom.
-You can find the other posts here.

 My favorite memory from grade school was a field trip to the Hostess Cupcakes Factory.
 Not only did we get to see cupcakes bouncing along conveyor belts, each of us was handed a little bag filled with Twinkies at the end of the tour.
 Riding on the chaotic bus back to the school, sucking the gummy white icing out of the spongy center: what could be more perfect?

 This fond memory must be why I try to organize at least two field trips each year for my students.
 Some years these just last half a day, but I’ve also led my fair share of 4- to 5-day field trips, which present much greater challenges and potential rewards.

 Field trips can change lives.
 That said, field trips can also be tedious, buggy, hot, frigid, frightening, disorienting, and anxiety-producing—often all on the same day.
 The post-field trip exhaustion makes me wonder why I bother.
 Yet at the beginning of the next year, I plan another couple of field trips.
 Why?
 Because I believe in their power to transform.
 While the Twinkie trip didn’t turn me into an industrial baker, a field trip to Lake Superior shaped my decision to change research trajectories and move to the watershed.
 A field trip in the Kakagon Sloughs of the Bad River Reservation transformed Republican WI state representative Dale Shultz from a supporter of pro-mining legislation to one of the state’s most avid conservationists.
 Each of us could probably come up with similar examples.